-Nasdaq Listing Rule 5635(c) requires shareholder approval prior to the issuance of securities in connection with equitybased compensation of officers, directors, employees or consultants.
+Nasdaq Listing Rule 5635(c) requires shareholder approval prior to the issuance of securities in connection with equity-based compensation of officers, directors, employees or consultants.
 On December 30, 2011, our Supervisory Board adopted the ASM International NV 2011 Stock Option Plan for Members of the Management Board and the ASM International NV 2011 Stock Option Plan for Employees (the "Stock Option Plans").
-In lieu of the specific shareholder approval prior to the issuance of securities in connection with equity-based compensation of officers, directors, employees or consultants, required by Nasdag Listing Rule 5635(c), we followed Dutch company law regarding the issuance of shares or securities in connection with the remuneration of the Management Board and/or the employees of a Dutch listed public company (beursgenoteerde naamloze vennootschap).
+In lieu of the specific shareholder approval prior to the issuance of securities in connection with equity-based compensation of officers, directors, employees or consultants, required by Nasdaq Listing Rule 5635(c), we followed Dutch company law regarding the issuance of shares or securities in connection with the remuneration of the Management Board and/or the employees of a Dutch listed public company (beursgenoteerde naamloze vennootschap).

 According to Dutch company law, a Dutch public company may issue shares or grant rights to acquire shares pursuant to a resolution of the general meeting of shareholders or pursuant to a resolution of another corporate body designated by the general meeting of shareholders.
-Consistent with previous years, at our 2013 Annual General Meeting of Shareholders on May 16, 2013, our shareholders designated the Management Board as the competent body to issue common shares, subject to Supervisory Board approval, including granting rights to acquire common shares.
-Furthermore, our shareholders designated our Management Board as the competent body to issue common shares, subject to Supervisory Board approval, including granting rights to acquire common shares in connection with our stock option plans for employees and the stock option plan for the Management Board.
+Consistent with previous years, at our 2013 Annual General Meeting of Shareholders on May 16, 2013, our shareholders designated the Management Board as the competent body to issue common shares, subject to Supervisory Board approval, including granting rights to acquire common shares, subject to Supervisory Board approval, including granting rights to acquire common shares, subject to Supervisory Board approval, including granting rights to acquire common shares in connection with our stock option plans for employees and the stock option plan for the Management Board.